AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ### Group mentions

-Uses can directly mention specific members in a group chat using the @ symbol, and the mentioned members will receive a special notification.
+Uses can directly mention specific members in a group chat using the @ symbol on the input box, and the mentioned members will receive a special notification.

 The UI and logic of the group mention feature are as follows: Enter the `@` character in `MessageInputBar` of `MessageListView` of  `MessageListController`.
 This will inform `ViewModel` and `Controller` that the user has entered the `@` character.
 After selecting the user with the `@` character, the name or nickname of the mentioned user will be displayed in the input box.

+The group mention feature is enabled by default.
+To disable it, ignore the `MessageListController#mentionAction` method.
+Override this method without handling the mention event. or
 The group mention feature is enabled by default.
 To disable it, ignore the `MessageListController#onInputBoxEventsOccur` method.
 That is to say, override this method without handling the mention event.

 The sample code is as follows: